Ikémen Revolution | Game Review

 Dalim (Dum) Tweedle: Dum is a flirty playboy that the women love and the men hate.
 He has a dangerous allure that you know you shouldn’t find intriguing but you still find yourself drawn to him anyway.
 He warns you to stay away and you get the feeling that he’s hiding something, but you sense a kindness that encourages you to stay and find out the truth.
 As with Dean, Mousse, and Blanc, Dum’s route is not yet available, but I sincerely hope it will be soon, as I’m very curious to learn more about the ‘Evil Prince’.

 Ikémen Revolution’s gameplay style is story-based, with minigames that you complete in order to overcome ‘challenges’ throughout the route.
 Players also have several opportunities to make dialogue and narrative choices, each of which offers points towards either a ‘Romantic’ or ‘Dramatic’ ending.
-Once you reach the final branch of the story, you can choose which ending you prefer, either picking whichever seems most appealing or choosing based on the points you have acquired from your choices.
+Once you reach the final branch of the story, you can select which ending you prefer, either picking whichever seems most appealing or choosing based on the points you have acquired throughout the route.

 Minigames & Challenges